Parcels-code/Parcels/docs/user_guide/examples/explanation_kernelloop.md

 Once an error is thrown (for example, a Field Interpolation error), then the `particles.state` is updated to the corresponding status code.
 This gives you the flexibility to write a Kernel that checks for a status code and does something with it.

-For example, you can write a Kernel that checks for `particles.state == StatusCode.ErrorOutOfBounds` and deletes the particle, and then append this to the Kernel list in `pset.execute()`.
+For example, you can write a Kernel that checks for `particles.state == StatusCode.ErrorOutOfBounds` and deletes the particle, and then append this custom Kernel to the Kernel list in `pset.execute()`.

 ```
 def DeleteOutOfBounds(particles, fieldset):